holdennix/handbook/1DMotion.md

 	\vec{a}(t) = \vec{a_0}
 \end{equation}
 $$
-Similar to how adding a velocity changed position, adding an acceleration changes our velocity equation.
+Similar to how adding a velocity changes position, adding an acceleration changes our velocity equation.
 We can use a similar method of dimensional analysis, or say that acceleration is the derivative of velocity to find that $\vec{v}$ is now:

 $$
 \begin{equation}